All you need to know about the city of

 Mother of the Głogów Piasts

-According to legend, it was she who chose the site for the construction of the new collegiate church—she released a white dove, which landed on the ramparts of the old stronghold on Ostrów Tumski.
-In accordance with her wish, the collegiate church was built on that very spot, and it still stands there today.
+According to legend, it was she who indicated the site for the construction of the new collegiate church—she released a white dove, which settled on the ramparts of the former stronghold on Ostrów Tumski.
+It was there, in accordance with her will, that the collegiate church was erected, and it stands in that place to this very day.

-Salomea’s son ordered the erection of a statue in memory of the former duchess, which has survived to the present day and is dated to around the year 1290.
+Salomea’s son ordered the construction of a statue commemorating the former duchess, which has survived to the present day and is dated to around the year 1290.

 The Mystery of the Buried Treasure